Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 Accessing the (bash) shell:
 - On a mac or linux system, the *Terminal* application provides access to the shell.
 There are also applications that you can download that provide customizations not present in the Terminal application, such as [iTerm2](https://iterm2.com/).
-- On a Windows system, you can use an applicatrion such as [MobaXterm](https://mobaxterm.mobatek.net/).
+- On a Windows system, you can use an application such as [MobaXterm](https://mobaxterm.mobatek.net/).

 <p align="center">
   <img src="../figures/shell.png" height="80%" width="80%"/>